john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 > TODO: Clean up audio notes

-John the maintenance guy I had learned later.
+> TODO: John the maintenance guy I had learned later.
 Have been there 30 years, Southern California, Edison, the power company had moved him there 30 years before him so he could Would be one of the many people who worked on the project when it was active.

-00:25
-But now, everyone else had left and the company just needed one person to stay behind to Make sure the place wasn't.
+By now, everyone else had left and the company just needed one person to stay behind to Make sure the place wasn't.
 Brand's actor, robbed to keep the fence and all the To do basic maintenance and watch over it and he was semi-retired.
 So that seemed fine for him because he had a house and a family nearby.

 00:48
 What I learned over the next few weeks though, was that John was not a full-time employee.
 He wasn't there, 40 or 60 hours by a week.
 Like, I was now he was just there, occasionally 20 hours a week, probably less one day a week.
 They didn't pay him to be full time and he didn't want to work full time.